The Alcazar of Seville (official name Alcázares Reales de Sevilla) – the crowning glory of the capital of Andalusia.

 The courtyard was the center of public life in the court of King Peter I and consists of the central part surrounded by a gallery.
 The walls are intricately decorated and finished with impressive tile work.

-The central part was previously covered by marble with a fountain in the middle, but thanks to archeological excavation it was restored to its former glory as recorded in the 14th century.
+The central part was previously covered by marble with a fountain in the middle, but thanks to archaeological excavation it was restored to its former glory as recorded in the 14th century.

 The central part of the courtyard is not accessible, only the galleries.